 A proposed schedule of management actions is provided in Table 5.5.
-Year 1 is proposed to commence at the same time that the action commences.
+Year 1 is proposed to commence at the same time that the action for Stage 2 commences, thus Year 0 indicates prior to commencement of the action.

 Table 5.5 Schedule of Management Actions